 If your child has this condition, your family doctor may recommend the wait-and-see approach.
 Some kids develop “idiopathic” scoliosis, meaning doctors don’t know what caused it.
 This normally happens in the middle of their growth-spurt years, from ages 10 to 18.

-Doctors will monitor kids whose backbones curve at angles of less around 20 degrees.
+Doctors will monitor kids whose backbones curve at angles of less than 20 degrees.

 As a child’s body changes in puberty, the curve may stay the same or get worse.

 If your child’s curve measures between 20 and 40 degrees, their doctor might recommend that they wear a back brace to help stop its progress as they grow.
 But a brace can’t correct a curve.

 Braces may be made of hard plastic.
 These can stay rigid or be elastic and move easily.
 The kind your child needs will depend on how severe his curve is and where it’s located.
 He may wear the brace between 16 and 23 hours a day, until he finishes growing.
 The goal is to control the curve so they won’t need surgery.

 When curves are between 45 and 50 degrees, they’re usually expected to get worse and may even affect how the lungs work.
 In cases like this, your doctor may recommend spinal fusion surgery, which has been shown to stop the increase of curves.

 During this operation, the small bones of the spine that are curved will be fused.
 As your child’s back heals, these vertebrae will form a single straight bone.
 Because growth in this area of the spine has been stopped, the curve shouldn’t change anymore.

 The operation will require a bone graft and can take from 4 to 8 hours.
 Your child's surgeon will help you decide when your child should go back to school about two to four weeks after surgery.